 receives Me, and he who receives Me receives Him who sent Me (Mat 10-40).
 God

-has already placed us in a hierarchy of authority in this life, which can best
+has already placed us in authority, which can best

 be seen in the ministry of evangelism.
 God is calling us to use our authority to preach the gospel and promote the Kingdom of God and save as many souls